Omeprazole for Acid Reflux

 Omeprazole alternatives

-Alternative acid reflux medicines include:
+Alternative acid reflux medications include:

 Natural alternatives to omeprazole